Well, you’re in the right place! In this post, you’ll

 Promoted pins will do really well with a branded pin.
 Promoted Pins are similar to ads on Pinterest.
 Again you will promote to a specific audience and not anyone warm and breathing.
 It pays to do your research here Here’s my branded pin:

-The Pin is in my brand colours and fonts, with the URL of this post.
+The Pin is in my other site’s brand colours and fonts, with the URL.
 I can create a series of images to share a story, and have them on a custom board.
 Each day I can share to the group boards I belong to (where appropriate) and I can also break this post up into tips and create pins for them.

 You’ll notice here there’s a disconnect between the images on the Pins (which are perfect for the Pinterest audience) and the images in the quiz.
 For potential quiz takers not to leave immediately after landing on the quiz page, the images in the pins must be in alignment with the images in your quiz.